ahsanMah/msma/README.md

 # **M**ultiscale **S**core **M**atching **A**nalysis

+This repo contains the official implementation of the paper [Multiscale Score Matching for Out-of-Distribution Detection](https://openreview.net/forum?id=xoHdgbQJohv).

 The `score_analyses` directory contains folders with scores from pretrained networks and notebooks that use them to train auxiliary models.
 The results/metrics from these auxialiary models were subsequently reported in the paper.
 Due to size constraints, our model checkpoints are available in [this](https://drive.google.com/drive/folders/1r7nS-U2ECeNkgMiWkLM8eeiN7LliFrQY?usp=sharing) Google Drive folder.

 Additionally, files that were used to train the models are provided.
 Once a model is trained, the user can get weighted score norms by iterating over the corresponding test set using the `compute_weighted_scores` function available in `ood_detection_helper.py`.